icegoat9/humidity_eink/README.md

 ![](docs/humidity26_dailygraph.JPG)

-(I haven't tested this beyond running it for a few hours)

 ## Future Ideas

 I'm calling this done for now to catch up on other work, but I have a few ideas for future extensions: